 We’re often told not to get our hopes up.
 We’re encouraged to have REALISTIC expectations.
-But when it comes to helping others operate at their best, we sometimes have to up-level our expectations.
-This can be taken to extremes, but there are many times when a teacher, a parent or even a boss has required more of us than we thought we were capable.
-And we’ve risen to the challenge which enabled us to see further than before.
+But when it comes to helping others operate at their best, we sometimes have to raise our expectations.
+This can be taken to extremes, but there are many times when a teacher, a parent, or even a boss has required more of us than we thought we were capable of.
+And we’ve risen to the challenge, which enabled us to see further than before.

 4. Tell the truth

 And tell it with compassion.
 We often avoid telling the hard truth because we don’t want to upset anyone.
 We want to be NICE.
 But telling the truth is a loving act.
 You may be the only person who can or will say to another what needs to be said.
 And you can confront someone without being combative.

 One of the best ways we influence others is through our actions.
 Who we are, speaks much more loudly than what we say.
 Don’t think that people aren’t watching you.
 They are.
 And they’re registering everything about you consciously and unconsciously.
 We automatically emulate our role models.
 And we’re ALL role models to someone so let’s be good ones.